-4.5.1 The HCD Study Guidelines
+3.2.3.1 The HCD Study Guidelines

-The following guidelines, as established in the Woodbridge HCD Study, shall be used to assist in the process of achieving the proper transition of building scales, heights and presence in order to create a harmonious relationship between new structures and landscapes with contributing properties that fall within heritage resources within the Kipling Avenue Area.
+The following guidelines, as established in the Woodbridge HCD Study, shall be used to assist in the process of achieving the proper transition of building scales, heights and presence in order to create a harmonious relationship between new structures and landscapes with contributing properties, that fall within heritage resources within the Kipling Avenue Area.

 The term "contributing buildings" describes the buildings that have been identified through the Woodbridge HCD Study as contributing to the heritage character of the Woodbridge HCD, and which cultural heritage value must be conserved.
-A list of the properties with contributing buildings is included on the adjacent page.
+A list of the properties with contributing buildings is included in Appendix A, Schedule C.

-4.5.1.1 Conservation of Heritage Resources
+i.
+Conservation of Heritage Resources